Having issues with your digestive system?

 They keep your gut healthy and assist in solving, or preventing, all sorts of digestive problems.

 There are other benefits to taking a probiotic.
 Here are only a few:

 - Probiotics help improve some mental health issues

 - Probiotics help lessen the severity of many allergy symptoms

 See, we told you probiotics are good for you

 There are many ways to get probiotics into your system.
-The best way to get probiotics is in food, especially foods that have been fermented, such as yogurt, miso, and kombucha.
+The best way to get probiotics is in food, especially foods that have been fermented, such as coconut yogurt, kimchi, and kombucha.

 Here are some other foods that will keep the good bacteria in your tummy in ship-shape:

-Fortunately, there are supplements that can help you get more probiotics in your diet and keep that gut nice and healthy.
+Fortunately, there are supplements that can help you get more probiotics and keep that gut nice and healthy.